COVID-19 Vaccine Hesitancy: 12 Things You Need to Know

 Getting the COVID-19 vaccine can protect you from getting sick.

 The COVID-19 vaccines work with your immune system so your body will be ready to fight the coronavirus if you are exposed to it.
 As the COVID-19 pandemic continues, getting the vaccine is a powerful step in taking charge of your health.
-When given as directed, the first two authorized vaccines offer approximately 95% protection from the coronavirus that causes the disease.
+When given as directed, the FDA-authorized vaccines can prevent severe COVID-19 and death.

 People of color are especially vulnerable to severe COVID-19.